Defective Work Equipment Injury Claims How Much Compensation?

 You may be able to make claims for compensation against the owner of the business, especially if you have proof that the accident occurred due to no fault of your own.

-Accidents caused by defective work equipment may be minor, moderately severe or very
+Accidents caused by defective work equipment may be minor, moderately severe or very severe.

 Minor injuries are injuries that can be easily treated within a short period of time.
 Minor injuries may include bruises, surface burns and swelling and minor soft tissue injuries.